 This often occurs when the battery runs low.
 If you’ve had the gate remote for several years, it could just be natural wear & tear.
 New remotes can be purchased through Preferred Communities.
 The gate remotes have nothing to do with the gate code changes.

 Information on the appeal process can be found by clicking “Appeal Process” under “Homeowner Resources”.

 You may do the following if you believe you were mistakenly cited:

 - Submit an appeal to the Board of Directors.
 Appeal requests must be in writing by either the owner or any person designated by the owner.

 - Provide us with evidence by sending us pictures, documentation, etc. pertaining to the violation to prove it was not related to your property.

 Please refer to the Governing Documents for your community.
-If you don’t this information handy, click “Communities” on the navigation menu.
+If you don’t have this information handy, go to “Homeowner Resources” on the menu.

 In general, an architectural request is required whenever you are making changes that are visible from the street.
 This also pertains to the backyard if something is visible over the fence line.
 This includes but is not limited to landscaping, painting, decorative items, doors & windows, screens, and play structures.

 Complaints must be in writing and can be submitted by email, fax or US Mail.
 Per Arizona Law (A.R.S. §33-1242 and A.R.S. §33-1803) complaints cannot be anonymous.
 The Association must provide your first and last name if this information is requested.
 To submit a complaint, click on “Report a Violation” under “Homeowner Resources”.